Cocoa Prices See Some Long Liquidation Pressure

-Cocoa prices also have support after ICE-monitored cocoa inventories held in US ports fell to a 9.5-month low of 1,626,861 bags on Tuesday, although inventories rebounded slightly to 1,630,545 bags on Wednesday.
+Cocoa prices also have support after ICE-monitored cocoa inventories held in US ports fell to a 9.5-month low of 1,626,105 bags on Friday.

 Increased cocoa arrivals at ports in the Ivory Coast are slightly bearish for cocoa prices.
 Monday's government data showed that Ivory Coast farmers shipped 970,945 MT of cocoa to ports this new marketing year (Oct 1 through Dec 21), down -0.1% from 970,945 MT in the same period a year ago.
 The Ivory Coast is the world's largest cocoa producer.